 Back then, when someone said, “Hey, Pele,” I would shout back and get angry.
 On one occasion, I punched a classmate because of it and earned a two-day suspension.

 This, predictably, did not have the desired effect.
 Other kids realised it annoyed me and so they started calling me Pele even more.

-Then I realised that it wasn’t up to me what I’m called.
-Now I love the name – but back then it wound me up no end.”
+Then I realised that it wasn’t up to me on what I was called.
+Now I love the name – but back then, it wound me up no end.”